christinecha/writing/you-are-not-lazy.md

   - **The right level of challenge.** If it's very similar to work I've done before, it might feel boring.
 On the other hand, if there are too many unknowns, I might not know where to even start.
 The delicate balance of familiarity vs. challenge is key to sparking motivation.

-  - **Subject matter.** Am I tackling this project because it actually moves me?
-Is the idea fascinating?
+  - **Subject matter.** Why am I doing this work?
+Because it's fascinating?
 Beautiful?
 Hilarious?
-If I'm leaning towards words like "interesting", "useful", or "cool", I might have just picked this project because that's what I *should* be doing.
-Says who?
+Impactful?
+If I find myself having trouble answering this - or having to convince myself it's interesting - it's often because I've chosen work "I *should* be doing" rather than what I *want* to be doing.

 5. **Repeat.** Sometimes I'm able to go through these steps, pinpoint a change, and the inspiration seems to just flow back.
 But usually - and especially when I'm already at lowered capacity (maybe due to a global pandemic?) - I find that one round of this process doesn't quite get me there.
 So I put the laptop down again.
 Cut the scope down again.
 Think of some new ideas.
 Play some video games.
 Try again next weekend.